Conference and Program Director

 She has worked with the Scottish Government and Police Scotland in relation to policing and mental health responses.
 She is currently completing her doctoral studies focusing on the interface and pathways between police, those in mental health distress and emergency health services.
 She is a member of the Scottish Institute of Policing Research (SIPR) network with a particular focus on law enforcement and public health.

-Melissa Jardine is on the Board of Directors for the Global Law Enforcement & Public Health Association and Gender Advisor & Communications Manager for the Centre for Law Enforcement & Public Health.
+Dr Melissa Jardine, PhD is on the Board of Directors for the Global Law Enforcement & Public Health Association and Gender Advisor & Communications Manager for the Centre for Law Enforcement & Public Health.

 Melissa was a Victoria Police officer for 10 years (2001-2011) working at the frontline and in criminal investigations.
-Melissa has long term interest in the development of policing in Asia and is currently researching policing in Vietnam for her PhD at the UNSW Law School.
+Melissa has long term interest in the development of policing in Asia and completed her PhD on policing in Vietnam at the UNSW Law School.
 She is a consultant to the United Nations Office on Drugs and Crime in relation to gender, policing, border control and transnational crimes in ASEAN.

 Melissa has written and delivered a range of international police training packages regarding HIV prevention, harm reduction approaches to drug use and sex work, and police-public health leadership.
 In 2005, she was the recipient of an award from the Victorian Multicultural Commission while working for Victoria Police, and, was selected as an Asia 21 Young Leader by the Asia Society in 2017.